hankh95/nusy-product-team/santiago-code/README.md

 Store Santiago-specific scripts, prototypes, and tests under this folder.
 Treat each subdirectory as a standalone experiment or agent module.

-Suggested structure:
+Current structure:

-- `santiago-code/main/` – Primary orchestrator or CLI for Santiago.
+- `santiago-code/main/` – Primary orchestrator or CLI for Santiago notes app.
 - `santiago-code/tests/` – Minimal regression tests that prove catchfish/fishnet loops work.
 - `santiago-code/docs/` – Short write-ups explaining how the Santiago variant differs from the broader PM stack.